HomeBlog

 Discounts and Rewards

-Some of the most popular gas card issuers are Bank of America, Shell, Capital One, American Express, and US Bank.
+While gas cards are often gas station-specific, some of the best ones are accepted at 95% of US gas stations.
+Some of the most popular gas card issuers are Bank of America, Shell, Capital One, American Express, US Bank, Wex, etc.

 Online Purchase Tracking

-Depending on the card type, you can set limits for the amount of gas purchased per every transaction or on a daily or weekly level, thus allowing you to manage expenses and minimize fraud.
+Apart from online expense tracking, gas cards for employees come with an additional layer of control, as you can easily set spending limits.
+Depending on the card type, you can set limits for the amount of gas purchased per transaction or on a daily or weekly level, thus allowing you to manage employee spending and minimize fraud.

-You can also restrict the use of gas credit cards to purchasing only gas and not permit using them in gas station convenience stores.
+You can also restrict card usage to purchasing only gas and not permit using them in fuel station convenience stores.

 Ease of Use

-It's used the same way as a regular credit or charge card - employees simply swipe it at the gas station and enter the data you provided, such as the trip or driver number.
+A business fuel card is used like a regular credit or debit card - employees simply swipe it at the gas station and enter the data provided, such as the trip or driver number.

 Fair Business Driving Expenses Compensation